Yasaswi124/WiscAutoCode/README.md

     - I created a new image and selected only the objects that had a relatively large area. (gets rid of random objects detected in the background)

 3) Drew a line that went through each column of cones:
-    - I detected the highest and lowest non zero pixel on both the left half and right half of the image.
-    - I drew a line that connected the two detected pixels on each half of the image.
+    - I used the object detection data to calculate the center location of each detected cone on the image.

-## In Progress/TO-DO:

-- I used the object detection data to calculate the center location of each detected cone on the image, I can use this data to make a linear regression model that goes through the cones.
-This would make the lines more accurate, instead of only using data from the top and bottom cones.
+    - I used this data to make a linear regression model that goes through the cones.
-- I can calculate the slope of the current line, or use the calculated slope of the linear regression model to extend the lines further.
+    - I calculated the top and bottom coordinates of the lines and used OpenCV to plot the lines on the image.